Reference Plugin Tour

 βββ driver/

 βββ <name>.go β Optional linked transform packageThe JS descriptor lives in node_modules on consumer machines and tells ttsc where the Go source is.
-The Go sidecar is built once and cached; ttsc then spawns it with subcommands like transform, build, or check.
+The selected Go source is built once and cached; executable package main sources are spawned with subcommands like transform, build, or check, while linked transform packages run inside the selected native host.

 If anything in that paragraph feels new, read Concepts β Plugin protocol first.